harippriyas/multithreading/README.md

 ## Deadlocks
 #### Deadlock vs Livelock vs Starvation
-Deadlock happens in the OS, where a process is put in a wait state.
-Livelock happens in code, where the processes are running but keep checking for some resource and dont progress.
-Starvation happens when the low priority processes are blocked by high priority threads.
+- Deadlock happens in the OS, where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.
+- Livelock happens in code, where the processes are running but keep checking for some resource and dont progress.
+- Starvation happens when the low priority processes are blocked by high priority threads.
 <br/>

+#### Causes of Deadlock
-The following code causes deadlock.<br/>
+- Nested Lock aquisition: The following code causes deadlock.<br/>
 ```
 thread1 -> method 1:
 synchronized(lockA){